LedgerHQ/wallet-api/.changeset/warm-mails-refuse.md

 "@ledgerhq/wallet-api-server": minor
 ---

-Adding sendMessage to RPCNode to let the server push messages to live apps
+Adding sendMessage to the server to push messages to live apps with permissions check